What is the Scope of Material Management?

 What is Material Management?

-Material management refers to the process of sourcing, purchasing, storing, controlling, and distributing materials in a way that aligns with business objectives.
-It guarantees that necessary materials are accessible when needed, in precise amounts, and at optimal costs to prevent production halts, overstocking, and operational inefficiencies.
+Material management is the process of sourcing, purchasing, storing, controlling, and distributing materials in a manner that supports business goals.
+It makes sure that when needed, required materials are easily accessible in the right amounts and at the ideal cost, eliminating production stops, overstocking, and waste of operations.

-The core aim of material management is to balance supply and demand while optimizing costs and maintaining product quality.
-This function is deeply interconnected with supply chain management, logistics, inventory management, and strategic procurement processes.
+The primary objective of material management is to strike a balance between supply and demand at the lowest possible cost while maintaining product quality.
+This role is closely linked to supply chain management, logistics, inventory management, and strategic procurement processes.

 Scope of Material Management